Pablo-Merino/PMRoundImage/README.md

 This is a simple class which rounds image corners.
-Just imagew corners :)
+Just image corners :)
 The usage is simple:

 `[PMRoundImage roundImageCorners:imagetest withQuantity:2.2];`